 Even if you’re a prop minimalist, you will still need a “classroom.”
 Take a look at my post of items that every VIPKID teacher should have.

 The Downside of VIPKID

-As an independent contractor, you are not guaranteed any minimum of classes.
+There is no guarantee of a minumum number of classes, since you are an independent contractor.
 If VIPKID is your sole source of income, you need to be able to ride that wave.
 Bookings dip near Chinese holidays and when students have exams.
 However there are times when bookings can surge as well.